Jierark/Notes/MIT Class Notes/18.0851/Lecture 1.md

 Reference book: Computational Science and Engineering, Gilbert Strang (2007), 2nd edition.
-Is available on libgen btw (some mirrors won't have it)

 # A Special Matrix K
 Consider the following system.
 You have 3 masses, all connected by springs from floor to ceiling.